Blockade of the Gaza Strip: Energy restrictions

 Almost all of Gaza's liquid fuel and about half of its electricity are supplied by Israel, while Gaza's sole power plant runs on crude diesel imported via Israel.
 In normal times, Israel exempts from the blockade fuel for the power plant as well as for essential services such as hospitals, and does not cut electricity supplies.
-However, during times of conflict, Israel has disrupted supplies.
+But during times of conflict, Israel has disrupted supplies.
 In late October 2007, in response to persistent rocket fire on southern Israel, Israel cut diesel exports to Gaza by 15% and gasoline exports by 10%, and created targeted electrical outages for 15 minutes after a rocket attack.
 According to Israeli officials, the energy flow to hospitals and Israeli shipments of crude diesel to Gaza's sole power plant was unaffected.
-The Israeli government argued that these limited energy cuts were a non-violent way to protest against Hamas rocket attacks.
+The Israeli government argued that these limited energy cuts were a nonviolent way to protest Hamas rocket attacks.

-The following day, Attorney General of Israel Menachem Mazuz suspended the electricity cuts, and the Israeli Supreme Court gave the government three days to justify its energy cuts policy.
+The next day, Attorney General of Israel Menachem Mazuz suspended the electricity cuts, and the Israeli Supreme Court gave the government three days to justify its energy cuts policy.

-On 1 December 2007, the Israeli Supreme Court ruled that the electricity cuts were unlawful, and ordered the Israeli military to stop them by the following day.
-In its ruling, however, the court allowed Israel to continue reducing its diesel and gasoline shipments to Gaza.
+On 1 December 2007, the Israeli Supreme Court ruled that the electricity cuts were unlawful, and ordered the Israeli military to stop them by the following day, but also allowed Israel to continue reducing its diesel and gasoline shipments to Gaza.